Neural Network Aided Kalman Filtering with Model Predictive Control Enables Robot-Assisted Drone Recovery on a Wavy Surface: Introduction

 The major contributions are summarized as follows.
-Firstly, an Error-State Kalman Filter that robustly predicts the UAV’s position and orientation in a disturbed sea environment, providing accurate 0.5\,s lookahead.
-Secondly, a Receding Horizon Control (RHC) scheme for the manipulator, updating and shrinking the planning horizon at each step to maintain real-time intercept of the UAV.
+Firstly, an KalmanNet Plus Plus that robustly predicts the UAV’s position and orientation in a disturbed sea environment, providing accurate 0.5\,s lookahead.
+Secondly, a Receding Horizon Model Predictive Control (RHMPC) scheme for the manipulator, updating and receding the planning horizon at each step to maintain real-time intercept of the UAV.
 This extends typical model predictive control by adaptively reducing the horizon after partial execution, enabling responsive performance under wave disturbances.
 Thirdly, a comprehensive system design integrating the manipulator, UAV, and their sensors into a minimal-deck-footprint solution for maritime operations, ensuring stable data links, multi-sensor fusion, and real-time control loops.
 Fourthly, Experimental validation showing that our cooperative UAV–manipulator approach yields over 90\% success in drone capture or cargo-lifting under moderate wave states, improving efficiency and end-effector precision compared to conventional methods.

 The remainder of this paper is organized as follows.
 Section II introduces the overall system design, featuring both a water-surface manipulator subsystem and a UAV subsystem.
-Section III details the controller architecture: an ESKF for target-state prediction and the RHC-based manipulator control to achieve midair interception, as well as the UAV on-board control.
+Section III details the controller architecture: an KalmanNet++ for target-state prediction and the RHMPC-based manipulator control to achieve midair interception, as well as the UAV on-board control.
 Section IV summarizes both simulation and real-world experiments on wave-disturbed waters.
 Finally, Section V concludes the paper, discussing open research directions and improvements to be explored in future work.